BadiaValdes/docs/c#/beginning.md

 `stringValue.Compare("A", "B")` -> Compare two string

-If with want to add the ignoreCase to the string comparison, wee need to write:
+If with want to add the ignoreCase to the string comparison, we need to write:

 `stringValue.Compare("A", "B", StringComparison.OrdinalIgnoreCase)` -> Compare two string